-Although every family may have its own traditions when it comes to the Easter baskets, several believe it is imperative that every member of the family have a bite of all the blessed foods after Mass on Easter Sunday.
+Although every family might have its own traditions when it comes to the Easter baskets, several believe it is imperative that every member of the family have a bite of all the blessed foods after Mass on Easter Sunday.
 Many mothers make sure to include just enough for a taste of the Easter dinner foods, plus some daily staples.

-This means including not only the little bird's nest cake made with leftover batter from the lamb cake, but also hard-cooked eggs studded with cloves representing the nails of the cross, kiełbasa, ham, salt, and pepper.
+This means including not only a little bird's nest cake made with leftover batter from the lamb cake, but also hard-cooked eggs studded with cloves representing the nails of the cross, kiełbasa, ham, salt, and pepper.
 Also, ćwikła or chrzan, a butter lamb, or butter stuffed into a shot glass studded with a clove, and a small, round bakery rye bread topped with a paper decal in the shape of a purple cross.
 In some families, greens, vegetables, and fruit are never included, but other families make them a part of the basket.